hereismari/a2oj-as-csv/updateGradesApp/README.md

 ## How to run?

-  - execute the `updateAll.sh` and pass the sheet name as a parameter :smile:
+  - execute the `updateGrades.py` and pass the sheet name as a parameter :smile:

-    Example: `updateAll.sh grades`
+    Example: `python updateGrades.py grades`